-The MFA welcomes children and families and provides educational opportunities and programming just for kids.
-See Visiting with Kids for tips and information.
+The MFA welcomes children and families and provides educational opportunities just for kids.
+See Visiting with Kids and Family for tips and information.

-Strollers are allowed in all galleries; however, there may be restrictions in special exhibition galleries if crowds are large.
+Strollers are allowed in all galleries; however, there may be restrictions when special exhibition galleries are crowded.